How to Know Your Roof Needs Replacing

 Factors such as…

 Determining how long a brand new roof will last all depends on the roofing materials used.
 Asphalt shingle roofs generally last 15-30 years.
 When you inspect your roof shingles, see if you have curling or cracked shingles.
 If you do, this may be a good sign that you’ll need a roof replacement in the near future.
 When shingles are cracked or curled, this allows water to seep inside the roofing structure leading to rot and mold.
-If you see these signs, it’s a good idea to call a roofing contractor like TruBlue Roofing right away before the damage becomes severe.
+If you see these signs, it’s a good idea to call a roofing contractor like TruBlue Roofing and Remodeling right away before the damage becomes severe.

 Here’s how you can test whether your roof needs replacement: Do this on a moderate temperature day because extreme temperatures tend to make asphalt shingles more brittle than usual.
 With a putty knife, pry a shingle by gently bending the shingle up.
 If it breaks or cracks, then you’ll know it’s time for a new roof.